mekza/algoliasearch-client-readme-generator/include/templates/README.md

 <% if android? %>
  1. Download [latest algoliasearch-client-android-*.jar](https://github.com/algolia/algoliasearch-client-android/tree/master/dist) and add it to the lib folder of your project.
  2. Initialize the client with your ApplicationID and API-Key.
 You can find all of them on [your Algolia account](http://www.algolia.com/users/edit).
- 3. Make your Activity class implements the `IndexListener` interface to be able to use the asynchronous methods.
+ 3. Make sure your Activity class implements the `IndexListener` interface to be able to use the asynchronous methods.
 <% end %>
 <%= snippet("setup") %>